Overview

 }

-# Apply to large dataset - blazingly fast due to unique structure optimization
+# Apply to a large dataset using unique structure optimization.

 has_branching <- smap_lgl(large_struc, detect_branching)